Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Application : Cavity QED with NVs

-The NV-cavity setup weakly coupled to a super-environment is initialized to Gibb's state where the initial correlation between system NV and other NVs is primarily dependent on the interaction strength and decoherence rate.
-For the NV-Cavity system, the coupling strength of the interaction Hamiltonian can be orders higher than the cavity decay rate\cite {Louyer2005,Spillane2005}.
-Hence the thermal state will have significant correlations between the system NV and other NVs in the cavity because of the photon-mediated coupling.
-For applying PrePSy, conditional preparation is performed with the projection operator as $\ketbra{\pm x}{\pm x}$ defined in the Hilbert subspace of $\ket{m_s = \pm 1}$ and the system is initialized to $\ket{+x}$.
-The $\pi/2$ rotation is generated by $\hat{\sigma}_z$ in the same Hilbert subspace.
+The NV-cavity setup weakly coupled to a super environment is initialized to Gibb's state at room temperature where the initial correlation between system NV and other NVs is primarily dependent on the interaction strength and decoherence rate.
+For the NV-Cavity system, the coupling strength of the interaction Hamiltonian can be few orders higher than the cavity decay rate\cite {Louyer2005,Spillane2005}.
+Hence the thermal state will have significant correlations between the system NV and other NVs in the cavity generated by photon-mediated coupling.
+The choice of the initial thermal state also simplifies state preparation.

+For applying PrePSy, conditional preparation is performed with for two variations of the projection operator $\ketbra{+x}{+x}$ and $\ketbra{-x}{-x}$ defined in the Hilbert subspace of $\ket{0} , \ket{1}$ and the system is then prepared to $\ket{+x}$.
+The $\pi/2$ rotation is generated by $\hat{\sigma}_y$ in the same Hilbert subspace.
 The final measurement is the population of the system NV in the state $\ket{+x}$.
-Results for PrePSy simulation for an open quantum system dynamics of 6 NV centers trapped in an optical cavity is shown in Figure \ref{fig:6spins}.
+Results for PrePSy's simulation for an open quantum system dynamics of 6 NV centers trapped in an optical cavity is shown in Figure \ref{fig:6spins} below where a single NV is considered as the system and the rest of the NVs are defined as the environment.

 The result of PrePSy displays peaks placed uniformly in the frequency domain.
 Similar to standard 2D coherent spectroscopy, the position of the peak corresponds to the gap between the energy levels.
-Consider Hamiltonian for six spins given by Eqn. \ref{eqn:apprHam}, the energy separation between two levels in term of quantum numbers $(j,m)$ is
+Consider Hamiltonian for six spins given by Eqn. \ref{eqn:apprHam}, where the energy separation between two eigen-states ($\ket{j_h,m_h}$, $\ket{j_k,m_k}$) in term of quantum numbers $(j,m)$ is

 For all possible combination of $(h,k)$ a peak will be observed in the 2D map.
 A peak at $(x,y)$ corresponds to energy transition $x$ during $t_1$ and energy transition $y$ during $t_2$ respectively.
-For example the energy gap between $\ket{0,0}$ and $\ket{1,1}$ is $4\xi = 0.004$ which is visible in the figure at $(0.004,0.004)$.
+For example the smallest energy gap according to Eqn. \ref{eqn:gapformula} is between $\ket{0,0}$ and $\ket{1,1}$ which is $4\xi = 0.004$ and the peak closest to the origin in the figure at $(0.004,0.004)$.
 Thus from PrePSy pairwise coupling for simple systems can be easily calculated.
+At the positions predicted by the Eqn. \ref{eqn:gapformula}, multiple smaller peaks are visible rather than a single peak because of the adiabatic approximation.
+The simulation is performed for Eqn. \ref{eqn:final}, which does not assume adiabatic elimination of the excited state $\ket{e}$; however, the Eqn. \ref{eqn:gapformula} does.

 Since there is decoherence in the form of spontaneous emission and cavity decay, higher energy levels eventually are depopulated, thus all peaks will not appear in the image and the higher frequency peaks are generally less visible.